FLORIDA RESIDENCY REQUIREMENTS

 Reclassifying as a Florida Resident

 If you were previously classified as out-of-state but now meet residency requirements, you can apply for reclassification.
-To do this, you must provide three documents that prove Florida residency for at least 12 months before your request.
+To do this, you must provide THREE documents that prove Florida residency for at least 12 months before your request.

 Important: Living in Florida or attending school does not automatically grant residency.
 Your documentation must clearly show permanent residency outside of school enrollment.